berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section04 Running the Evaluator.md

-For convenience in running the metacircular evaluator, we provide a **driver loop** that models the read-eval-print loop (or REPL) of the underlying Racket system.
+For convenience in running the metacircular evaluator, we provide a **driver loop** that models the read-eval-print loop (or REPL) of the underlying Scheme system.
 It prints a **prompt**, reads an input expression, evaluates this expression in the global environment, and prints the result.
 We precede each printed result by an **output prompt** so as to distinguish the value of the expression from